loot/loot/docs/app/introduction.rst

 Introduction
 ************

-LOOT is a plugin load order optimiser for TES III: Morrowind, TES IV: Oblivion, Nehrim: At Fate's Edge, TES V: Skyrim, Enderal: Forgotten Stories, TES V: Skyrim Special Edition, TES V: Skyrim VR, Enderal: Forgotten Stories (Special Edition), Fallout 3, Fallout: New Vegas, Fallout 4 and Fallout 4 VR.
-It is designed to assist mod users in avoiding detrimental conflicts, by automatically calculating a load order that satisfies all plugin dependencies and maximises each plugin's impact on the user's game.
+LOOT is a plugin load order optimiser for:

+* Starfield
+* The Elder Scrolls III: Morrowind
+* The Elder Scrolls IV: Oblivion
+* The Elder Scrolls V: Skyrim
+* The Elder Scrolls V: Skyrim Special Edition (and Anniversary Edition)
+* The Elder Scrolls V: Skyrim VR
+* Fallout 3
+* Fallout: New Vegas
+* Fallout 4
+* Fallout 4 VR
+* Nehrim: At Fate's Edge
+* Enderal: Forgotten Stories
+* Enderal: Forgotten Stories (Special Edition)

-LOOT also provides some load order error checking, including checks for requirements, incompatibilities and cyclic dependencies.
-In addition, it provides a large number of plugin-specific usage notes, bug warnings and Bash Tag suggestions for Wrye Bash.
+LOOT can automatically calculate a load order that satisfies all plugin dependencies and maximises each plugin's impact on your game.
+It can also detect many issues, and provides a large number of plugin-specific usage notes, warnings and Bash Tag suggestions for Wrye Bash.

-While LOOT is able to calculate correct load order positions for the vast majority of plugins using only their content, it cannot do so for all plugins.
-As such, LOOT provides a mechanism for supplying additional plugin metadata so that it may sort them correctly.
-An online *masterlist* is provided to supply metadata for many plugins that need it, while users can make their own metadata additions, which are saved in their *userlist*.
+While LOOT can correctly handle the vast majority of plugins without help, some plugins need additional metadata to be sorted correctly.
+LOOT has a masterlist of metadata for each supported game, and you can add more to customise LOOT's behaviour.

-LOOT is intended to make using mods easier, and mod users should still possess a working knowledge of mod load ordering.
+LOOT helps make using mods easier, and you should still possess a working knowledge of mod load ordering.
 See `Introduction To Load Orders`_ for an overview.

 .. _Introduction To Load Orders: https://loot.github.io/docs/help/Introduction-To-Load-Orders